Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Introduction

 \subsection{Related Work}

-While allocating shared resources without money is a foundational problem in economics, the intersection with worst-case reasoning and approximation was first made in a work of \citet{procaccia2009approximate}, which brought renewed attention to these problems.
-The model we consider was introduced soon after by~\citet{guo2009competitive}.
-In recent years, this has been extensively studied due to its success in applications such as course allocation~\cite{budish2017course}, food banks~\cite{prendergast2022allocation} and cloud computing~\cite{vasudevan2016customizable}.
+Allocating shared resources without money is a foundational problem in economics.
+The intersection with worst-case analysis and approximation was first explored by \citet{procaccia2009approximate}, sparking renewed interest in this area.
+Repeated allocation of an indivisible item with random valuations was introduced by \citet{guo2009competitive}, and has since been successful in applications like course allocation \cite{budish2017course}, food banks \cite{prendergast2022allocation}, and cloud computing \cite{vasudevan2016customizable}.

-At a high-level, the prior work on this setting can be divided into two streams.
-The first stream~\cite{guo2010,cavallo2014incentive,gorokh2021monetary,balseiro2019multiagent} consider the question of how well non-monetary mechanisms for repeated allocation can emulate monetary mechanisms.
-This culminates in the work of~\citet{gorokh2021monetary}, who provide a black-box way to emulate \emph{any} monetary mechanism with vanishing loss in efficiency.
-They do so using an idea of `linking decisions' from the work of~\citet{jackson}, whereby one can take multiple mechanisms with no equilibria, and run them simultaneously to recover a Bayes-Nash equilibrium in the limit. \citet{gorokh2021monetary} simplify and extend this to repeated settings via a novel budgeted all-pay auction.
-All these works require extensive knowledge of the value distributions, and also, none provide any guarantees under non-equilibrium actions.
+Prior work in this setting falls into two main streams.
+The first focuses on emulating monetary mechanisms using non-monetary tools \cite{guo2010,cavallo2014incentive,gorokh2021monetary,balseiro2019multiagent}.
+This culminates in the black-box reduction of \citet{gorokh2021monetary}, which uses a repeated all-pay auction to emulate any monetary mechanism with vanishing efficiency loss.
+Their approach builds on the idea of “linking decisions” from \citet{jackson}, where simultaneous execution of multiple mechanisms induces equilibrium behavior.
+However, these works all require full knowledge of value distributions and offer no guarantees under off-equilibrium behavior.